IABTechLab/uid2docs/README.md

 - Audit members of the trusted UID2 ecosystem to determine their compliance.

 - Relay compliance information to the UID2 Administrators and UID2 Operators.

+## Roles

+UID2 Participants must choose a predefined role (or roles) based on how they will be leveraging UID2.
+The Role determines how a given UID2 Participant interacts with the UID2 System.
+The role also determines their code of conduct requirements and corresponding compliance checks.

+UID2 Participants can play more than one role.

+**Generator:** Parties that generate UID2 values from the email or phone numbers with the appropriate consent, and honor opt outs.

+Responsibilities:
+- Register with the Administrator to access API keys.
+-	Receive consent from consumer to generate a UID 2.0 from PII and use the UID 2.0 for advertising purposes.
+-	Provide consumers with access to the Opt-out Portal to manage their UID 2.0 consent.
+-	Generate UID 2.0 via integration with a Closed Operator or Open Operator.
+-	Honor opted-out UID2s.
+-	Keep the UID2 Tokens refreshed.

+Examples: Publishers, Advertisers, Data Providers, Onboarders, Login Providers

+**Listener:** Parties that receive and store UID2s from Generators and apply for advertising targeting and measurement purposes.
+- -	Register with the Administrator to access API keys.
+-	Provide consumers with access to the Opt-out Portal to manage their UID 2.0 consent.
+-	Decrypt the UID2s via the UID2 decryption library.
+-	Honor opted-out UID2s.

+Examples: DSPs, Measurement Providers, Advertisers

 ## Workflow Summary